Lande21/RolandeU.github.io/README.md

 - MIRACLE: GOD will provide always 100%.

 Day 79 **Good things ahead!**
-- DAY: Monday, i woke up and went to church, talked to Mom, Dad and sis, went to work and class, we went to walmart and DT...
+- DAY: Tuesday, i woke up and went to church, talked to Mom, Dad and sis, went to work and class, we went to walmart and DT...
 Had a productive day!

 asking for the grace to see all the 90% good that i am doing and not care for 10% that evil pushes on me.
 Great example today in church about the blind person and cave